 Haarmann Hemmelrath has completed a major internal reorganisation, overhauling its profits distribution system and partnership structure.

-From July, the German firm will move away from an ‘eat what you kill’ style of remuneration and instead will opt for a lockstep system for its junior equity partners.
+From July, the German firm will move away from an “eat what you kill” style of remuneration, and instead will opt for a lockstep-style system of remuneration for its junior equity partners.
 This is designed to reflect seniority as well as individually assessed performance.

 In addition, the partnership will be restructured into individual national partnerships with an umbrella international organisation sitting above it.

-Equity partners will also be partners of the umbrella international partnership.
-This will allow the firm to continue to operate in less profitable jurisdictions while paying the most productive partners out of the international profits pool.
+While equity partners will also be partners of the umbrella international partnership.
+This will allow the firm to continue to operate in less profitable jurisdictions whilst paying the most productive partners out of the international profits pool.

 Hemmelrath said: “Our objective is still to drive forward and expand those offices we regard as being of strategic importance.
-We’ll continue to maintain our broad national and international presence.”
+We will continue to maintain our broad national and international presence.”

 According to the firm a large majority of partners voted in favour of the changes to the partnership.